JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 ![bp-laundry](/images/bp-laundry.jpg)

-*I was so excited for some fresh sheets*
+*I was so excited for some clean sheets*

 First, we went to drop off trash.
 My dad drove us to the government dock and I hopped out and took it to a trailer parked in the lot.
 Unlike Staniel Cay, Black Point asks for a donation rather than charging to dispose of any trash.
 They rely entirely on the honor system as the trailer has a lockbox mounted on it and no one is keeping watch.
 I dropped off our one bag and happily stuck two dollars in the slot.